Conference on Transportation, Energy, Economics and the Environment

 Impacts of vehicle scrappage programs

-The conference will take place on the University of Michigan campus on Friday, October 3, 2014.
+The conference took place on the University of Michigan campus on Friday, October 3, 2014.